simplefin/bank-access/README.md

-### auth (OUT, channel 3) ###
+### control (OUT, channel 3) ###

-In addition to the standard I/O channels, each Bank Access script may also write to channel 3, which is used for authentication.
-When, during the course of connecting to a bank, a script requires information from the runner of the script (such as a username, password, security question answer, etc...), the script will write a JSON string followed by a newline (byte 0x0A) to channel 3 in the following format:
+In addition to the standard I/O channels, each Bank Access script may also write to channel 3, which is used for prompting for information.
+When, during the course of connecting to a bank, a script requires information from the runner of the script (such as a username, password, security question answer, etc...), the script will write a JSON object representing the prompt followed by a newline (byte 0x0A) to channel 3.

-    <JSON key>\n
+The object contains a combination of the following attributes:

+- `key` - **(required)** A unique identifier for this piece of information, such as `"password"` or `"PIN"`.
+The keys `"_state"` and `"_login"` have special meaning.  `"_login"` must be the first piece of information requested by the script.
+If the caller has no value for `"_state"` it should pass `null` in response to a request for `"_state"`.
+- `sensitive` - (optional) A `true` value indicates that the data asked for is sensitive.
+Default: `true`
+- `persistent` - (optional) A `true` value indicates that the data asked for is persistent and can be assumed to be the same from day to day.
+For instance, a PIN is persistent because it doesn't change, but a one-time authorization token is not persistent.
+Default: `true`
+- `prompt` - (optional) A string prompt for the piece of data.
+If not provided or if `null`, then the `key` will be used.
+The `prompt` is a way to provide a human-readable name for a `key`.
+- `value` - (optional) A JSON value for the given `key`.
+The presence of a `value` attribute means that the caller should store the value for the given `key` for the next time the script is called.

+**Important Note:** The first thing every script *must* ask for is the account number or login name for the account.

-For example, if a username is required the script would write the following to channel 3, followed by a newline (note the double quotes):
+For instance, a script may ask for the username by writing the following to channel 3, followed by a newline:

-    "Username"
+    {"key":"_login", "prompt":"Username"}

 Which is a string of these bytes (in hexadecimal):

-    22 55 73 65 72 6E 61 6D 65 22 0A
+    7B 22 6B 65 79 22 3A 22 5F 6C 6F 67 69 6E 22 2C 20 22 70 72 6F 6D 70 74 22 3A 22 55 73 65 72 6E 61 6D 65 22 7D 0A

-The runner of the script would then write the username followed by a newline on stdin like this (note the double quotes):

-    "bob_the_user"

-Which is a string of these bytes (in hexadecimal):

-    22 62 6F 62 5F 74 68 65 5F 75 73 65 72 22 0A
+#### Running ####

 To run a script with channel 3 redirected to stderr, do this: